-Category Archives: The Making of Japanese Swords
+Category: The Making of Japanese Swords

 A small scale high-furnace is operated at Les Forges de Montréal.
 It is supplied with charcoal and iron ore.
 In order to improve the furnace’s efficiency, the ore is prepared into pellets.
 This ingenious tool facilitates the making of those pellets.